Belovezha Accords: 1993 Russian constitutional crisis

 According to some Russian politicians, one of the reasons for the political crisis of 1993 was the repeated refusal of the Congress of People's Deputies of Russia to ratify the Belovezhskaya Agreement and to exclude the mention of the Constitution and laws of the USSR from the text of the Constitution of the RSFSR.

-Belarus loses its copy of document
+Original document missing

 Stanislav Shushkevich, the former leader of Belarus, was told by the country's foreign ministry that the original accords have gone missing as of 7 February 2013.
 He tried to obtain the original copy to assist in writing his memoirs.